 The education sector is one of the most important facets of a country.
-More students enroll into schools, and more schools are built each year.
+More students enroll into schools, and we build more schools each year.
 The challenge remains the same, however: How to engage students’ attention and increase classroom productivity?

-The author is blessed to have been given an excellent education from her parents.
+The author feels blessed to have received an excellent education from her parents.
 She went to one of the topnotch schools in her country that offered the best academic curricula.
-But, one thing she always struggled while at school was productivity.
+But one thing she always struggled with while at school was productivity.

 Students and teachers may experience low productivity in their education and career.
-For students, low productivity could be caused by a myriad of factors.
+For students, a myriad of factors could cause low productivity.
 For teachers, it could simply be their method or pedagogy.

 Let’s go over the definition of productivity, and the common factors influencing it in classrooms, before letting you on the five ways to increase productivity in schools.

 What is Productivity in Education?

 Productivity in education pertains to maximized and quality learning.
 In a high-productive classroom, students know what they need to do and how to go about the task at hand.
-In productive classrooms, the communication between students and teachers are clear from the beginning.
+In productive classrooms, the communication between students and teachers is clear from the beginning.

 When classrooms are productive, students don’t have to wait around for instructions.
 Teachers ensure they provide enough learning activities for the students.
 The teachers also develop lesson plans to make sure the classrooms are full of life.